yroc/JavaProjects/README.md

 * `src/main/java/` follows the *Gradle* standard.
 * `com/mathcomputers` is the reverse domain portion of the directory—its purpose is to provide a namespace for the package name.
 * `math/finance` is the actual package directory.
 * Make nested directories in *Emacs* with `M-x make-directory`
-* Or from the shell, use `mkdir --parents`
+* Or, from the shell, using `mkdir --parents`
 * Check that the directory hierarchy was successfully created with `ls -R`

 ## What are packages?
 A grouping of related classes and/or interfaces
 ### Grouping mechanism
-All classes and interfaces belonging to the same packages are:
-* Placed in the same directory
+* All classes and interfaces belonging to the same packages are placed in the same directory
-* Each source file contains a *package declaration*, which declares the name of the package they belong to
+* Each source file contains a *package declaration*, which declares the name of the package the type belongs to
 * Package name mirrors the directory hierarchy that the source files are placed in
 ### Why packages?
 * Organizing types into logical categories makes it easier for the programmer and client to find them